The Vermont Statutes Online

 (3) the length of the alternative route, and any increase in time made necessary by use of the alternative route;

-(4) whether an adverse effect has been created relative to the quiet enjoyment and property values of people living along the alternative route.
+(4) whether an adverse effect has been created relative to the quiet enjoyment and property values of persons living along the alternative route.

 (c) Any decision of the Secretary made under this section may be appealed, in writing, to the Transportation Board within 30 days of the Secretary's decision.
-The Transportation Board shall decide the question within 45 days of receipt of the appeal, and may take evidence or testimony.
+The Transportation Board shall decide the question within 45 days of receipt of the appeal and may take evidence or testimony.
 Except as otherwise provided, the designated legal load limit for the highway or bridge shall not be less than 20,000 pounds for a single traction engine, tractor, trailer, motor truck, or other motor vehicle for the State system or any class 1 or 2 town highway nor less than 16,000 pounds for any other town highway.
 (Amended 1993, No. 61, § 27, eff.
 June 3, 1993; 1993, No. 186 (Adj.
 Sess.), § 3; 1995, No. 119 (Adj.
-Sess.), § 8.)
+Sess.), § 8; 2019, No. 131 (Adj.
+Sess.), § 203.)